DLR-AMR/t8code_JOSS/paper.md

 perfect scaling for tetrahedral meshes on par with p4est.
 The absolute runtime of t8code is around 1.5 times the runtime of p4est measured on a per ghost element basis.
-This is expected since the ghost layer algorithm is more complex and thus a bit less optimized due to the support of a wide range of element types.
+This is expected since the ghost layer algorithm is more complex and thus a bit less optimized, while supporting a wider range of element types.

 Furthermore, in a prototype code [@Dreyer2021] implementing a high-order